← Back

 Depending on the size of your Postgres data set, loading the data might take some time.
 If your data set is bigger than the Excel row limit, Excel will alert you with an error message and only load the first 1,048,576 rows.
 There are other options in Excel for bigger data sets that are covered in subsequent sections.
 Excel Data Failed to Load Excel limits rows

-2. Postgres to Excel with Microsoft Query
+2. Import Postgres to Excel with Microsoft Query

 In Excel, click Data > Get Data > From Other Sources > From Microsoft Query.
 Excel will then display a dialog box in which you can select the Postgres data source and click 'ok.'
 Get Data from Microsoft Query MS Query Data Source